Amits64/Terraform_repo/README.md

 ### Logs

-Check the logs in AWS Elastic Beanstalk and CloudWatch for detailed error messages.
+Check the logs in AWS services such as CloudWatch, Elastic Beanstalk, and RDS for detailed error messages.

 ## Contributing